Probation officers missed opportunities monitoring murderer of 3 women, review finds | CBC News

 On Sept.
 22, 2015, Carol Culleton, Anastasia Kuzyk and Nathalie Warmerdam were all murdered in Renfrew County by the same man who had a known history of violence against women.

-An ongoing coroner's inquest examining issues raised by the murders has heard there were more than 100 opportunities for intervention in the five years leading to their deaths in and around Wilno, Ont.
+An ongoing coroner's inquest examining issues raised by the murders has heard there were more than 100 opportunities for intervention in the five years leading to their deaths in and around the community of Wilno.

 "Although we know this was a perpetrator who was in a sense a ticking time bomb in the community, you can't help but feel a bit like maybe things would have been different if he had been more carefully supervised when he was released," said Kirsten Mercer, a lawyer representing End Violence Against Women Renfrew County during the inquest.

-Basil Borutski was convicted of three counts of murder in a jury trial and sentenced to life in prison with no chance of parole for 70 years.
+Basil Borutski was convicted of three counts of murder in a jury trial and sentenced to life in prison with no chance of parole for 70 years in 2017.

+But the Supreme Court of Canada recently declared unconstitutional the 2011 Criminal Code provision that allowed judges to impose consecutive periods of parole ineligibility for multiple murderers, instead of concurrent periods.

+The law had been applied in some of the country's most notorious cases, including Borutski's.

 In that timeframe, he was jailed a second time after brutally beating Kuzyk and again released under conditions mandating his participation in the Living Without Violence partner assault response (PAR) program.

-He never took part in the program, giving probation officers a litany of excuses, but he was never charged with breaching his conditions.
+He never took part in the program, giving probation officers a litany of excuses, and was never charged with breaching his conditions.

 Moved closer to victim despite concerns